Retroversion of the hip joint - often undetected reason for hip complaints

 - Posterior wall sign:

-- Normally, the posterior wall of the acetabulum lies medial to the femoral head.
+- Normally the posterior wall of the hip socket medial to the femoral head.

-- In retroversion, this shifts further laterally , which confirms the lack of posterior coverage.
+- In a retroversion this shifts further laterally, which demonstrates the insufficient posterior coverage.

 - Ischial spine sign:

-- The ischial spine (spina ischiadica) is not visible on a normal X-ray.
+- The Sitzbein (Spina ischiadica) is not visible in the normal X-ray image.

-- If it is clearly visible, this indicates an abnormal acetabular orientation.
+- If it is clearly visible, this indicates a abnormal acetabular orientation.

 3. Advanced imaging: CT and MRI

-Since the X-ray image only allows a two-dimensional representation , a computed tomography (CT) with 3D reconstruction may be required for a precise analysis of the acetabular position.
+Since the X-ray image only provides a two-dimensional representation allows, for a precise analysis of the acetabular position, a computed tomography (CT) with 3D reconstruction may be required.

 CT scan to determine the retroversion angle

-- A CT-based angle measurement enables accurate calculation of the acetabular orientation.
+- A CT‑assisted angle measurement enables the precise calculation of the acetabular orientation.

 - Normal values: